thexerocouk/thexerocouk.github.io/_posts/2024-07-13-wireless-packets-part1.md

 author: TheXero
 comments: true
 categories: blog
-description: An in-depth look at the 802.11 MAC frame structure.
+description: Explore the 802.11 MAC frame structure in detail, including its header, data, and frame check sequence.
+Enhance your understanding of wireless packets and how they function within Wi-Fi networks.
-excerpt: Understanding the 802.11 MAC frame header, data, and frame check sequence.
+excerpt: Delve into the 802.11 MAC frame header, data, and frame check sequence to gain a comprehensive understanding of wireless packet structures and their role in Wi-Fi communication.
 tags: [training, wireless, MAC frame, 802.11, PMF]
 thumbnail: /images/mac-frame.png
 image: /images/mac-frame.png